TeamOverdrive/Rover_Main/README.md

-## 2753_RoverRuckus_18-19
+## FTC app for 2753

- FTC 2753 Team Overdrive Main Repository for FIRST Tech Challenge 2018-2019 game Rover Ruckus
+ Main Repository for FTC 2753 Team Overdrive

 #### Libraries Used